worbli/marketinigWepApp/docs/markdown/en/team.md

 ## Team & Advisors
-### A wealth of relevant fintech/banking experience, a proven track record in successful ventures, and most importantly, a shared faith in blockchain technology and its transformative benefits.
+### A wealth of relevant fintech/banking experience, a proven track record in successful ventures, and most importantly, a shared faith in blockchain technology and its transformative benefits

 ![page image](../images/team.jpg)